Instadapp/dsa-connectors/README.md

 $ npm run test
 ```

-(Striclty use this envirnment to test, or otherwise make suitable changes in config file before testing).
+(Strictly use this envirnment to test, or otherwise make suitable changes in config file before testing).

 ### Deploy